Joe Burrow Player Prop Bets for NFL Week 17 | Cincinnati vs. Kansas City 1/2/2022

 Recent Performances

-- In last week's outing against the Ravens, Burrow had 525 yards while completing 80.4% of his passes, while throwing four touchdowns.

-- He added two carries for 11 yards, averaging 5.5 yards per attempt.
+- He also added 11 yards on two carries, averaging 5.5 yards per attempt without a touchdown.

-- Burrow has thrown for 1,030 yards (343.3 ypg), completing 75.5% of his passes and recording seven touchdown passes and zero interceptions over his last three games.
+- Burrow has put up 1,030 passing yards (343.3 ypg) on 77-of-102 with seven touchdowns against zero interceptions over his last three games.

-- He has added 39 rushing yards on nine carries, averaging 13.0 yards per game.
+- He also has 39 rushing yards on nine carries, averaging 13.0 yards per game.

 Burrow's Cincinnati Teammates